chiangtw/NCLcomparator/README.md

 ```

    (3) STAR (https://github.com/alexdobin/STAR) \
-       STAR was applied to align RNA-seq reads aganist reference genome.
+       STAR was applied to align RNA-seq reads aganist reference genome for retrieving total number of mapped reads and the reads spanning NCL junctions.
 To Get latest STAR source from releases and install it.
 ```sh
 $ wget https://github.com/alexdobin/STAR/archive/2.5.3a.tar.gz
 $ tar -xzf 2.5.3a.tar.gz